bzzqzw/infra/README.md

 # terraform-ansible-xcp: IaC for XCP-NG
-This Ansible playbook allows you to initialize and then deploy an entire infrastructure through the aid of Terraform, on a QEMU/KVM environment.
+This Ansible playbook allows you to initialize and then deploy an entire infrastructure through the aid of Terraform, on a XCP-NG environment.

 Terraform + Ansible